gerardroche/gerardroche.github.io/_posts/2023-06-13-git-open-a-shell-script.md

 git open --issue
 ```

-A specific remote branch:
+And even a specific remote branch:

 ```sh
 git open upstream master
 ```

-It's a surprisingly useful tool.
+It's a surprisingly useful simple tool.
 Check it out.
+I think you'll like it.